VideoWiki/vw-editor-frontend/README.md

 Firstly.
 Connect your wallet .
 For POLYGON, use Polygon Testnet (Mumbai) network which has a currency MATIC.
-It will publish as a user nft and user can mint it also.
+It will publish the video as a nft and user can mint it also.

 ![publish_polygon4](https://user-images.githubusercontent.com/97036824/212144708-75e9c4e4-beb2-4560-8bb3-1ecee146d408.png)